trallnag/ansible-roles-depot/vscode_extensions/MAINTENANCE.md

 # Maintenance

-## Update extensions
+## Update

-This role does not update extensions once installed.

-To update extensions, for example, one of the following approaches can be used:
+Use one of the following approaches to update extensions:

 1. Update extensions manually in VS Code.
-2. Enable auto-update in the settings for specific extensions.
+2. Enable auto-update in the settings for individual extensions.
-3. Use `code --update-extensions` to update all extensions.
+3. Use `code --update-extensions` to update extensions.